uviclibraries/podcasting/recording-audio.md

 Assuming that you have successfully installed Audacity, let’s take a look at some time-saving and recording-quality tips.
 After that, it will be time to do a test recording.

-If you have any questions or get stuck as you work through these in-class exercises, please ask the instructor for assistance.
-Have fun <span style='font-size:20px;'>&#128512;</span><br>

 ### Equipment tips

 - If possible use a **high-quality microphone** to record with rather than your laptop’s built-in microphone.